-Not only are dishes like shepherd's pie, lasagne and casserole housed in one mere pot, they can also be par-cooked and finished off under the grill or in the oven.
-Lasagne is always a hit - try making it vegetarian so everyone can get involved.
-Cook the meat sauce and mash of a shepherd's pie at home, assemble then crisp up the topping at the party - play about with different meats too.
+Not only are dishes like shepherd's pie, lasagne and casserole housed in one baking dish, they can also be par-cooked and finished off under the grill or in the oven.
+Lasagne is always a hit – try making it vegetarian so everyone can get involved.
+Cook the meat sauce and mash for a shepherd's pie at home, then assemble and crisp up at the party.
+Just make sure your host factors in the oven space.

-Trifle is another great make-ahead dessert.
-Just layer up your sponge, fruit, custard and cream in advance, and bring to the party in a transparent glass bowl - but make sure you hold on to it tight!
-Play about with flavours - Christmas pudding makes it especially festive, or go for a more classic Sherry or Black Forest version.
+Trifle is the ideal make-ahead dessert.
+Just layer up your sponge, fruit, custard and cream in advance, and bring to the party in a transparent glass bowl – just make sure you hold on to it tight!
+Play about with flavours, too.
+Using Christmas pudding makes it especially festive, or go for a more classic sherry or Black Forest version.